HOW TO APPLY

 - LETTERS OF RECOMMENDATION

-Please provide three (3) current and original letters addressed to Dr. Thomas Truncale, Director of the Occupational Medicine Residency Program.
+Please provide three (3) current original letters addressed to Dr. Thomas Truncale, Director of the Occupational Medicine Residency Program.
+One of those letters must be from your previous Program Director.
+The other letters should be from faculty, hospital staff or coworkers.

 - USMLE (Steps I, II, and III) or COMLEX-USA (Levels 1, 2, and 3) or FLEX SCORES